 Storytelling has always been a powerful healing tool.
-I wrote poetry and stories and at 16 years old I was mentored by a team of spoken word artists through a learning to work program at my High School.
+I have written poetry and stories since I was 16 years old, I was mentored by a team of spoken word artists through a learning to work program at my High School.
 I went to Urban Word in New York City, competed in youth poetry slams, practiced at The Nuyorican Poetry Cafe and all of this gave me the opportunity to be honest about the reality of being a young black mother in foster care, my experiences of having drug dependent parents, death, and assaults that happened on many different levels.
 I started to heal and people understood me better because of my ability to share my story.

 Poetry was a way for me to advocate for myself and others, to create a compassionate dialogue about taboo situations such as sex work.
 It created a dynamic that made people listen to the issue in a way that wasn't confrontational.
 From there I worked at a community based non-profit that hosted storytelling workshops that centered those stories to create political advocacy.
 In those sessions is where I really understood the nuances of the industry I participated in, Those stories and lived experiences shifted based on who, what, where, and how.
 Depending on who you were, what you were doing, where you were doing it and how dictated how close you were to interacting with law enforcement.
 These stories at times also stayed the same, shitty clients, pushed boundaries, health problems and the lack of trust in health care settings, and family dynamics.